mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

 ---
-title: "Ultimate Guide to Think Recursively"
+title: "How to Think Recursively - Part 1"
 date: 2022-10-30T17:19:37-04:00
 draft: true
+TODO: Add link for ?????
+description: "How to break down a recursive question into smaller pieces"
+category: "Interviewing"
+tags: ["Recursion", "Dynamic Programming", "Algorithmic Thinking"]
 ---

 These article are a bit about the gotchas that I faced.
 The logic in principle should apply to most recursive problems.
 In this post, I will use the following question as a point of reference: